 The head of a faculty.
 There are four Executive Deans (one for each faculty), supported by Associate Deans with specific responsibilities.
 The Dean of Students is responsible for all students at the University and helps to resolve issues that fall beyond the faculty level.

 ELECTIVES

-Units that make up your degree in addition to your crequired units.
-You can choose your electives from a wide range offered across the University.
+Units that make up your degree in addition to your required units.
+Depending on your course you can choose your electives from a wide range offered across the University.

 FACULTY